exceptionless/Website/content/news/2016/2016-03-16-simple-app-deployment-azure-continuous-deployment-github.md

 ### 3. Automate pushing of artifacts to a secondary GitHub repository.

-For our .NET application, <a href="https://github.com/exceptionless/Exceptionless" target="_blank">Exceptionless</a>, we invoke a <a href="https://github.com/exceptionless/Exceptionless/blob/master/appveyor.yml#L46-L47" target="_blank">PowerShell script</a> on post build to clone and commit the changes to the <a href="https://github.com/exceptionless/Exceptionless/blob/master/Libraries/Push-Artifacts.ps1" target="_blank">Git artifacts repository</a>.
+For our .NET application, <a href="https://github.com/exceptionless/Exceptionless" target="_blank">Exceptionless</a>, we invoke a PowerShell script on post build to clone and commit the changes to the <a href="https://github.com/exceptionless/Exceptionless/blob/master/Libraries/Push-Artifacts.ps1" target="_blank">Git artifacts repository</a>.

   1. Our first step is to <a href="https://github.com/exceptionless/Exceptionless/blob/master/Libraries/Push-Artifacts.ps1#L10-L11" target="_blank">clone the existing build artifacts repo to an artifacts directory</a>.
   2. Next, we <a href="https://github.com/exceptionless/Exceptionless/blob/master/Libraries/Push-Artifacts.ps1#L20-L28" target="_blank">change to the same branch that we are currently building, if it doesn’t exist we create it</a>.